Surgical Procedures: Surgery and Staging for Placental Site Trophoblastic Disease

 The most common surgeries are:

-• Dilation and Curettage: For some women who desire to have children in the future, a D&C may be an option.
+- Dilation and Curettage (D&C): If you may want to have children in the future, a D&C may be an option.

-• Laparoscopic: At times during an abdominal or vaginal hysterectomy, an instrument called a laparoscope will be used.
-This is a lighted tube with a camera, that allows your doctor to see the pelvic organs without needing a large incision.
-This procedure requires small incisions in the abdomen where the tool is inserted.
+- Laparoscopic: At times during an abdominal or vaginal hysterectomy, an instrument called a laparoscope is used.
+This is a lighted tube with a camera that helps your surgeon see the pelvic organs without needing a large incision.
+Small incisions in the abdomen are made where the tool is inserted.
 Laparoscopic procedures cause less pain, have a lower risk of infection, and a shorter recovery time.
-However, laparoscopic procedures can take longer to perform and increase the risk of injury to the urinary tract and nearby organs.
+However, laparoscopic procedures can take longer to perform and can increase the risk of injury to the urinary tract and nearby organs.

 There may be a need for chemotherapy and/or follow-up testing after surgery.
-Your care team will talk about these options with you as well.
+Your provider will talk about these options with you as well.

 What are the risks of surgery to treat PSTD?